dario-j-c/app-edu-mvp/README.md

     *   **Streamlit:** `http://localhost:8501`
     *   **Marimo:** `http://localhost:2718`

+### Environment Details

+This dev container is configured with the following helpful properties in the `.devcontainer/devcontainer.json` file:

+*   **Container Name:** The Docker container is named `app-edu-mvp-dev`.
+You can change this by editing the `name` property.
+*   **Automatic Shutdown:** To save system resources, the container will automatically stop when you close VS Code.
+This is controlled by the `shutdownAction` property.
+You can set it to `"none"` if you prefer to manage the container's lifecycle manually.

+Additional information such as a description and documentation URL are included as comments in the `devcontainer.json` for maintainers' reference.

 ### ⚠️ Authentication Notice

 For convenience within the isolated development environment, authentication and some security features have been disabled by default: